Americans with Disabilities Act (ADA)

 - Executive Order 02 FY 11/12 Reaffirming Maine's Commitment to Accessibility and Inclusion of People with Disabilities

-- State Policy on Effective Electronic Communication, including link to Standards and Best Practices
+- The Accessibility Policy on Effective Electronic Communications and Standards of Best Practices

 - Maine Human Rights Act